buildkite/export-build-example/README.md

 # export-build-example
-A pipeline template example to export builds via the API
+A pipeline template example to export builds via the API, stores the results as JSON file

 This repository is an example [Buildkite](https://buildkite.com/) pipeline for running scripts to get Build data to be stored S3 Bucket, Artifact, or to the Local Machine